Joseph Stilwell: Early military career

 Stilwell later taught at West Point and attended the Infantry Advanced Course and the Command and General Staff College.
 During World War I, he was the Fourth Corps intelligence officer and helped plan the St. Mihiel Offensive.
 He was awarded the Army Distinguished Service Medal for his service in France, the medal's citation reading as follows:

 The President of the United States of America, authorized by Act of Congress, 9 July 1918, takes pleasure in presenting the Army Distinguished Service Medal to Lieutenant Colonel (Infantry) Joseph Warren Stilwell (ASN: 0-1912), United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As Assistant Chief of Staff, G-2, 4th Army Corps, during the St. Mihiel offensive, and later during the operations in the Woevre, Lieutenant Colonel Stilwell displayed military attainments of a high order.
 With great energy and zeal he pursued the developments of the enemy activities on the corps front, securing invaluable information which assisted in a marked degree to the planning of the operations.
 He contributed by the excellent performance of his task to the success of the operations.

+Stilwell (front row, second on the left) as an instructor at the Infantry School in the 1930s.
+The school's assistant commandant, Lieutenant Colonel George C. Marshall, is sat in the center of the front row, to the right of Stilwell.

 Stilwell is often remembered by his sobriquet, "Vinegar Joe," which he acquired as a commander at Fort Benning, Georgia.
 Stilwell often gave harsh critiques of performance in field exercises, and a subordinate, stung by the caustic remarks, drew a caricature of Stilwell rising out of a vinegar bottle.
 After discovering the caricature, Stilwell pinned it to a board and had the drawing photographed and distributed to friends.
 Yet another indication of his view of life was the motto he kept on his desk: Illegitimi non carborundum, a form of fractured Latin that translates as "Don't let the bastards grind you down."